What are Data Structures in C?

 Let us now go through the most common types of Data structures in C.

-An array is a non-primitive linear data structure used for storing elements of the same datatype.
-The array elements gets continuous memory allocation when stored.
+An array data structure is a non-primitive linear data structure used for storing elements of the same datatype.
+All elements in an array are of the same type, which allows for efficient memory usage and easy manipulation.
+The array elements gets continuous memory allocation when stored, with each element stored at a specific index.
 Each element in an array is assigned a position known as index using which it can be accessed.
+Arrays support random access, allowing direct retrieval of any element by its index in constant time (O(1)).
+Elements can also be accessed sequentially using a loop.

 In C programming language we have two types of arrays.